 Immigration officers work for the U.S. Citizenship and Immigration Service (USCIS), which is the largest investigative agency in the Department of Homeland Security.
 In this role, you'd be responsible for detecting immigration fraud, investigating it, and detaining illegal aliens.
 Keep reading if you want to know the training needed to become an immigration officer, and get info about how to find job openings in this field.
-Schools offering Law Enforcement degrees can also be found in these popular choices.

 Associate's degree programs in criminal justice can prepare you for a career in immigration enforcement at the municipal, state, or federal levels.
 Beginning courses in criminal law introduce you to the history of law enforcement, the causes of crime, and prevention techniques.
 Other courses focus on courtroom fundamentals and investigation practices.